 Flies can fall into two categories: attractor patterns and imitations.
 Both styles work well and should be in your box.
 Attractor patterns will be a little larger and have more flash and movement.
 A game fish might mistake them for a crab, shrimp or minnow or just something that looks alive and tasty.
-Attractor patterns include gurglers, poppers and seaducers, among others.
+Attractor patterns include gurglers, poppers and seaducers.
 Imitations will look more like game fish prey, but still are only caricatures of the real thing often with exaggerated features.
 Primary imitative patterns include crab, shrimp and minnow patterns.

 Once you select a pattern think about size, weight and color.
 Size is an important variable for minnow patterns.
-If fish are feeding on a certain size of bait schools, then you should match size closely.
+If fish are feeding on a certain size bait, then you should match size closely.
 The same goes for color in that situation.
 You attractor patterns are usually a little bigger, two to four inches.
 Crab and shrimp patterns are usually fairly small, one to two inches.
 If the fish are spooky, then smaller is usually better.

 Weight is the second important variable.
 Most Tampa Bay game fish are found at the bottom half of the water column.
-In general you need heavier flies for deep water (+3 feet) and lighter flies for shallow water.
+In general you need heavier flies for deep water (plus 3 feet) and lighter flies for shallow water.
 For crab and shrimp flies you must have some that dive for the bottom.
 Ideally, especially when sight fishing, your fly should be diving to the bottom or on the bottom when the fish sees it.
 So, for minnow, shrimp and crab patterns carry three weights: bead chain, medium and heavy.
 Gurgler and poppers will have no weight and Seaducers are generally fished shallow without weight.
 Bendbacks are good shallow patterns and need little or no weight.
-Use Clousers for your deep minnow patterns or other weighted minnow patterns.
+Use Clousers for your deep minnow patterns.
 Color is the third variable to consider.
 A general rule is dark water, dark fly and light water, light fly.
 Matching your fly to bottom colors is usually good.
 Your attractor patterns can have more flash and varied color.
 White is always a good color and white and chartreuse is very popular for minnow patterns.
 Having said that, all-black flies can be effective.

 Finally, another feature for your flies is weed guards.
 If you are dropping your crab and shrimp flies into grass, then weed guards are essential.
 I usually tie all my minnow patterns except bendbacks with weed guards.
 The weed guard does double duty as a keel for your fly.
 I tie all Seaducer patterns with a weed guard for the same reason.
-One or two strands of Mason hard mono works great and are easy to tie in.
-That plastic coated braided wire also makes a good strong weed guard for your bigger flies.
-Weed guards are also very helpful if you are making lots of casts to a mangrove shoreline.
+One or two strands of hard mono works great and are easy to tie in.